 - Stricter enforcement of the building standards that are already in place.
 This is something that many in the industry are already calling for.

 - A slowdown in property development.
 This may not be possible while Australia’s population keeps growing.
-However, there’s no denying that rushed construction is a cause of the leaky building syndrome problem.
+However, there is no denying that rushed construction is a cause of the leaky building syndrome problem.

-Leaky building syndrome may not seem like it’s a problem right now.
-But a lot of the data we have suggests that it’s coming.
+Leaky building syndrome may not seem like it is a problem right now.
+But a lot of the data we have suggests that it is growing.
 If left unchecked, the issue could cost the industry billions of dollars.
 Moreover, civil suits could cost your company directly.

 You need to prevent that from happening, which is why you need quality building materials.
 Safetyline Jalousie can provide compliant louvre windows for your projects.
 Just do the following to get started:

 - Learn more about our windows technical specifications